Gaining Admission as an International Exchange Student

-- Valid unexpired passport (valid for at least six months beyond your intended stay)
+- A valid passport (valid for at least six months beyond your intended stay)

 - Form DS-2019